kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Except, it turns out, they have to drug and sedate us first.
 - [So, aka Janet, my election volunteer](../2024/june.md#volunteers-not-what-they-seem), posts a random line on X; "Hunters".
 - I'm starting to wonder about So.
+- Her behavior always benefitted those that want to silence me, whoever they may be.
 - She says I must come and stay at her house in London.
 - She posts curious photos of rooms in her home that have a grainy brown/yellow hue and look exactly like the indoor scenes `@january_myth` and others might post.
 - I'm finally starting to see what's going on but it's difficult to think straight with the constant drugging and poisoning.